August 2022: Attended Yeats Summer Institute in Sligo, Ireland, as granted by the Seamus Heaney Prize in literature.

-January 2020: My novel manuscript “Bird Girl” won the Seamus Heaney Prize which grants travel to Sligo, Ireland, where I will attend the Yeats Summer Institute in 2020.
+January 2020: My novel manuscript “Bird Girl” won the Seamus Heaney Prize which grants travel to Sligo, Ireland, where I will attend the Yeats Summer Institute (postponed to 2022).

 December 2019: Children’s Book Council (CBC) really loves THE FORTY THIEVES!
 In addition to their “Hot Off the Press!” feature they had for FORTY THIEVES in October, CBC has now selected it to be a part of their showcase highlight.

 October 2019: My Middle Grade debut novel, The Forty Thieves, releases from Yellow Jacket!